No Surrender (2009): Storylines

 No Surrender featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

+At Hard Justice, ODB and her manager Cody Deaner defeated The Beautiful People (Angelina Love and Velvet Sky) in a tag team match to claim Angelina Love's TNA Women's Knockout Championship.
+However, because he scored the pinfall on Velvet Sky to win the match, Deaner began to insist he was the "true" Knockout Champion instead of ODB (despite it being a women's title), going as far as to call himself the "King of the Knockouts".
+Amid this infighting, an intergender match was scheduled between ODB and Deaner for the Knockout Championship at No Surrender.